 These exams include questions designed to test your knowledge of these aspects of English grammar.

-We hope that, as you sit through your English courses or even work to learn English online, you can refer back to these tutorials as a way to learn English better, faster.
+We hope that, as you sit through your english courses in london (or anywhere!) or even work to learn English online, you can refer back to these tutorials as a way to learn English better, faster.